 When it came to Local H though, that was actually true.
 Take a look at their AllMusic main discography; it easily averages out to four stars an LP.
 The same can’t be said for Fuel or Seven Mary Three.
-Lucas was just able to keep delivering the goods, first with Brian St. Clair on drums from 1999-2013 and Ryan Harding since 2013.
+Lucas was just able to keep delivering the goods, first with Brian St. Clair on drums from 1999-2013 and Ryan Harding since then.

 When it was announced Daniels would be returning – with Harding still taking part – for a tour to support the 20th anniversary of As Good As Dead, all those memories from, shit – two decades ago, came flooding back.
 Tonight is the show in Boston, and I’m about to geek out like I did in ’96, even bringing my brand new copy of As Good As Dead on vinyl to get signed.
 Because while there has been something there keeping me interested all these years, there’s nothing wrong with a little bit of nostalgia every now and again.